Peer Supporting at the Royal Cornwall Hospital

-In order to become a hospital peer supporter you will need to:
+In order to become a hospital peer supporter in Truro, you will need to:

-- Be prepared to become a hospital peer supporter, which is a voluntary role, for a minimum of 6 months after completing the training course.
+- Be prepared to become a hospital peer support volunteer for a minimum of 6 months after completing the training course

-- Be willing to join the hospital rota for a minimum of once every 2 weeks.
+- Be willing to volunteer for a minimum of once every 2 weeks

-- Complete the new accredited (2 day) Hospital Peer Support training, and undertaking / completing a comprehensive portfolio of work / homework to be handed in after the training has ended.
+- Complete the new accredited (2 day) Hospital Peer Support training, as well as a comprehensive portfolio of work to be completed at home (approx 6 hours)

-- Be registered as a RCHT volunteer (DBS check, ID Badge, occupation health and one day mandatory training).
+- Be registered as a RCHT volunteer (1 day training, DBS check, ID Badge, occupation health forms)

-- Complete the UNICEF one day baby friendly accreditation training within 3 months of undertaking the Hospital Peer Support training.
+- Complete the UNICEF Baby-Friendly accreditation training (1 day course) within 3 months of undertaking the Hospital Peer Support training

-- A Hospital Peer Supporter acts as a source of reliable, up to date information about breastfeeding and related issues.
-Has access to resources, such as books, leaflets and DVDs, to share with mothers and helps them talk through their choices, then supports them in whatever choice they decide to make.
+- A Hospital Peer Supporter is a source of reliable, up to date information about breastfeeding and related issues; and has access to resources, such as books, leaflets and DVDs, to share with mothers

-- A Hospital Peer Supporter knows her boundaries, not giving advice, and referring on to an appropriate practitioner/Health Care Profesional as necessary.
+- A Hospital Peer Supporter knows her boundaries, not giving advice, and referring on to an appropriate practitioner/Health Care Professional as necessary

 - A Peer Supporter gives what she feels she can to her local hospital, no more.
 She seeks support for herself as needed.